For those supplying fertilizer to their customers, it seems like the application season is getting shorter and shorter. (Sponsored Content.)

-The combination of a small application window and a limited labor force can sometimes mean that trucks are waiting in line or application equipment is sitting idle at the field - a hang-up that farmers don’t tolerate.
+The combination of a small application window and a limited labour force can sometimes mean that trucks are waiting in line or application equipment is sitting idle in the field - a hang-up that farmers don’t tolerate.

 Upgrading the fertilizer blending process can help retailers improve efficiency.

 Every location is different, so the process for upgrading a fertilizer blending system varies.
 There’s no one answer, so the key is to analyze the specific operations and where the pinch points are.
 In most cases, whether the answer is long lines or a lack of good help, the real need is a system with greater efficiency, less maintenance and a lessened load on the workforce.

 A good fertilizer blending tower can also improve your quality.

 Typical legacy style blenders, whether it's an orbital style or a vertical blender, have been the industry standard for decades and take about 20 seconds per ton to set a good blend.
 That means that for a 24-ton load, it's going to take about 8-10 minutes, minimum, just to blend, not to mention any impregnation, loading or discharging.